kumaranoop11/EmployeeAPI/README.md

-# User Management System API
+# Employee Management System API

-Sample API for User Management System built using NodeJS
+Sample API for Employee Management System built using NodeJS

 The following tools and technologies being used with their best practices: